SniperTag/alx-low_level_programming/0x08-recursion/README.md

 0. Task 0.

-1. Write a function that prints a string, followed by a new line.
+0. Write a function that prints a string, followed by a new line.

+1. Why is it so important to dream?
+Because, in my dreams we are together